diku-dk/futhark/docs/language-reference.rst

-Futhark supports an ML-style higher-order module system.  *Modules* can contain types, functions, and other modules.  *Module types* can be used to classify the contents of modules, and *parameterised modules* can be used to abstract over modules.
-In Standard ML, modules, module types and parameterised modules are called structs, signatures, and functors, respectively.
+Futhark supports an ML-style higher-order module system.  *Modules* can contain types, functions, and other modules.  *Module types* can be used to classify the contents of modules, and *parametric modules* can be used to abstract over modules.
+In Standard ML, modules, module types and parametric modules are called structs, signatures, and functors, respectively.

 Named module are defined as::